ilios/user-guide/README.md

 ### Saving Work

 Work processed in Ilios is presented and collected in real-time, but is only saved to the system when a save event occurs.
-Much of the saving activity in Ilios 3.0 takes place automatically in real-time using in line editing or other user-friendly editing areas.
+Much of the saving activity takes place automatically in real-time using in line editing or other user-friendly editing areas.
 This guide describes in detail how the save process occurs (ie. when you will need to manually save and when it takes place automatically).
 When there is work that is unsaved, action buttons will become active and should be used to process the save event before navigating away.

 ### Top-level Search